Mr-Pepe/pengyou-data-generator/README.md

 This repository handles the parsing of several data sources and merges them together in one SQLite3 database to be used be the [pengyou app](https://github.com/Mr-Pepe/pengyou).

+In order to build the database using all resources, run the run_all.py file.

 Sources are obtained from the following links:

 #### [CC-CEDICT Open Source Dictionary](https://www.mdbg.net/chinese/dictionary?page=cc-cedict)